Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Battle/ai_info.md

 ### Summary

 Sets the extra scan text to a specific battle text.
+This text can be found in the bottom left section of the scan screen, where info such as HP, monster name, level and elemental affinities is shown.

 | Opcode | IfritAI name | Size | Short Description       |
 |--------|--------------|------|-------------------------|